6 Super Spots to See Wildflowers near Bishop

 Rock Creek

 The wildflower bloom will begin a little later in the season and continue well into summer here.
-The good rain and snowfall earlier in the season combined with recent warm temperatures indicates that the big bloom may continue to climb into the higher elevations.
+A good rain and snowfall earlier in the season combined with recent warm temperatures will indicate a big bloom may continue to climb into the higher elevations.

 Rock Creek road, about 25 miles north of Bishop along US Highway 395, has been recently upgraded by the US Forest service.
 It runs for about 9 miles alongside the river in the narrow, steep sided Rock Creek canyon.